 Bishkek to Toktogul drive

 When we found a driver that offered to take us halfway to Toktogul for a fair price, we had to wait an hour for the car to fill up, before beginning the mountainous journey.
 We agreed on a price of 400 Som ($6) each for the 6-hour journey.
-The journey is windy, but the scenery is incredible, drifting from green-lands to snow-capped mountains.
+The journey is windy, but the scenery is incredible, drifting from green land to snow-capped mountains.
 At one point, we were close enough to physically touch the snow.
-But no sooner had we got out of the taxi, the driver was waving us back in.
+But no sooner had we gotten out of the taxi, the driver was waving us back in.

 TIP: Even if you’re only going to Toktogul, we recommend arriving at the Western Bus Station early in the morning to have more chance of finding a shared taxi.
 The taxis do not leave at set times.
 They only leave once they are full.